yochannah/carpentries.org/_posts/2020/04/2020-04-23-plan-map-live-coding-workshop.md

 2. During the training, start by showing learners how best to set up their screens for learning.

-3. If you do decide (or your learners just go) to move to more of a watch me narrate and code, I highly recommend having the challenge tasks commented out in a single code file you distribute throughout the day - so a .py or a .R or (possibly) even a .sh script, although I'm not sure about the latter, as most intro Unix courses don't necessarily work a lot with shell scripts.
+3. If you do decide (or your learners just go) to move to more of a watch me narrate and code, I highly recommend having the challenge tasks commented out in a single code file you distribute throughout the day - so a .py or a .R or (possibly) even a .sh script, although I'm not sure about the latter, as most intro Unix courses do not necessarily work a lot with shell scripts.
 Learners can then uncomment the challenges as they go, and work through them at the appropriate times.

 ## Breakout rooms and challenge tasks